senaoz/weather-app/README.md

 <img width='70%' alt="Screen Shot 2022-08-02 at 12 41 56" src="https://user-images.githubusercontent.com/66164676/182344541-c1ae6b87-11f0-489c-83d3-26025e9f8f54.png">
 </div>

+## Getting started

+- Clone the repository
+- Run `npm install` to install the dependencies
+- Create a file called **.env** in the root of the project's directory
+- Inside the **.env** file, prepend `REACT_APP_API_OPENWEATHERMAP` to your API key name of choice and assign it.
+- Run `npm start` to start the development server

 ### Note
 To get an API key, register on the OpenWeatherMap website.